-Discover the California redwoods, the tallest trees in the world.
-These amazing giant redwood forests can be found at the Jedediah Smith Redwood Forest south of Brookings and outside of Crescent City.
-Another grove is located at the Del Norte Coast Redwood State Park a few miles further south.
+The California redwoods are the tallest trees in the world.
+These amazing giant redwood forests can be found at the Jedediah Smith Redwood Forest outside of Crescent City and the Del Norte Coast Redwood State Park a few miles further south.

 These mammoth redwood trees may weigh over 500 tons and grow to be taller than the Statue of Liberty and the Giant Sequoia trees.
 Amazingly, the redwoods have shallow roots, often only 6 feet deep, but can spread out to 250 feet interlocking with nearby trees.

 Portions of the Jedediah Smith Redwood State Park are shrouded in mystery.
-The location of the largest trees including the Grove of Titans and the Del Norte Titan have been kept secret, but there are very faint trails that lead the way for those who know where to look.
-Lost Monarch, one of the trees in the grove, is thought to be the largest coast redwood in the world.
+The location of the largest trees including the Grove of Titans and the Del Norte Titan have been kept secret.
+Lost Monarch, one of the trees in the grove, is one of the largest coast redwood in the world.
 In addition to Lost Monarch, the grove also consists of the Del Norte Titan, Sacajawea, Aragorn, Aldebaran, and the Screaming Titans.

 There are 20 miles of hiking and nature trails plus fishing for salmon and steelhead during their fall and winter runs.